Career Fair Preparation

 What to bring:

 - Bring a portfolio with multiple copies of your résumé, references, and transcripts.
-If you need help creating a résumé click here.
+Get help creating a résumé.

 - If you want your resume critiqued, you can set up an appointment with one of our staff members and they will be happy to look over your résumé.